biotaphy/tutorials/_sphinx_config/tutorial/data_wrangle_occurrence.md

       location.
 The field names for these 3 columns are specified in the script parameter file.
 The tutorial example occurrence datafile is [heuchera.csv](../../data/input/heuchera.csv).

+## Wrangler configuration file

+A file specifying 0 or more wranglers to apply to the tree data, and options specific to each.
+Configuration files:

+* are in JSON format, a list of desired wranglers.
+* Each wrangler is a dictionary.
+* Each dictionary must contain "wrangler_type", with the name of the wrangler type.
+* The dictionary will also contain all required parameters and any optional parameters.

 ## Occurrence Wrangler Types